youssefKetata/slack-cicd/README.md

 ### Step 2 - Create a production bootstrap variables file

-The development, staging and production secrets will live in Jenkins Credentials, but to start the production stack for the first time we'll create a file called `.env_prod` in the ./script folder, with the following contents:
+The development, staging and production secrets will live in Jenkins Credentials, but to start the production stack for the first time we'll create a file called `.env.prod` in the ./script folder, with the following contents:

 ```bash
 SRV_PORT=8080